imalikov/pine_script_docs/source/language/Type_system.rst

 Values of "const" form must be known at compile time, before your script has access to any information related to the symbol/timeframe information it is running on.
 Compilation occurs when you save a script in the Pine Script™ Editor, which doesn't even require it to already be running on your chart. "const" variables cannot change during the execution of a script.

 Variables of "const" form can be initialized using a *literal* value, or calculated from expressions using only literal values or other variables of "const" form.
-Pine Script™'s :ref:`Style guide <PageStyleGuide>` recommends using upper case SNAKE_CASE to name variables of "const" form.
+Our :ref:`Style guide <PageStyleGuide>` recommends using upper case SNAKE_CASE to name variables of "const" form.
-While it is not a requirement, "const" variables are often declared using the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword so they are only initialized on the first bar of the dataset.
+While it is not a requirement, "const" variables can be declared using the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword so they are only initialized on the first bar of the dataset.
 See the :ref:`section on \`var\` <PageVariableDeclarations_Var>` for more information.